jeffhb60/BearCowboyNinja/README.md

 # Bear, Cowboy, Ninja Game

 ## Description
-Bear, Cowboy, Ninja is a simple and fun game implemented using Python and the Tkinter library.
-The game allows the user to play against the computer by choosing one of three characters: Bear, Cowboy, or Ninja.
-The game determines the winner based on predefined outcomes and keeps track of the game statistics.
+Bear, Cowboy, Ninja is an engaging and entertaining game crafted in Python using the Tkinter library.
+Players compete against the computer by selecting one of three characters: Bear, Cowboy, or Ninja.
+The game adjudicates the winner based on predefined rules and keeps a record of game statistics.

 ## Features
-- User can choose between Bear, Cowboy, and Ninja.
+- Players can select from Bear, Cowboy, and Ninja.
-- Computer randomly selects an opponent character.
+- The computer randomly chooses an opposing character.
-- Game determines the result based on predefined outcomes.
+- The game decides the winner according to predefined outcomes.
-- Displays the result of each game.
+- Displays the result of each round.
-- Keeps track of user wins, CPU wins, and draws.
+- Tracks user wins, CPU wins, and draws.
-- Displays statistics including win percentages.
+- Shows statistics, including win percentages.

 ## Requirements
 - Python 3.x